TitoMoi/servihelper/DEVELOPER.md

 - The administrator user must download new versions when they are available and work all together with the same version.
 - Be accessible and provided in as many languages as possible.

+## Development Setup

+- After cloning the repository, create a folder "assets" in root.
+- Copy only src/assets/source into the new created "assets" folder.

 ## Language

 Servihelper uses transloco and transloco locale for dates.
 And date-fns for statistics locales.